Tilting objects in singularity categories of toric Gorenstein varieties: Non-commutative crepant resolutions

+In this subsection we show that for $T=k^\times$, the NCCR $\Lambda$ of $R^T$ is an Artin-Schelter regular algebra.
+Let us first recall its definition.

-\begin{definition} Suppose $A$ is a non-negatively graded algebra with $A_0$ semi-simple over $k$.
-We say $A$ is an {\it Artin-Schelter (AS-) regular} algebra of dimension $d$ with Gorenstein parameter $a$ if the following two conditions hold: \begin{enumerate} \item[(1)] the global dimension $\mathrm{gldim}(A) = d$, and
+\begin{definition} Suppose $A$ is a non-negatively graded algebra with $A_0$ semi-simple over $k$. $A$ is called an {\it Artin-Schelter (AS-) regular} algebra of dimension $d$ with Gorenstein parameter $a$ if the following two conditions hold: \begin{enumerate} \item[(1)] the global dimension $\mathrm{gldim}(A) = d$, and

 \item[(2)] there is an isomorphism